Differential graded algebras for trivalent plane graphs and their representations: Introduction

 \end{defn} The conjugation $\mathrm{GL}_r(\F)$-action descends to a $\mathrm{PGL}_r(\F)$-action, so we could alternatively have written the quotient with respect to $\mathrm{PGL}_r(\F)$ instead.
 In the case $r=1$, since $\mathrm{PGL}_1(\F)$ is trivial, we therefore have

 For higher $r$, there is in general no such equality except for highly degenerate situations.

-There is a general conjecture asserting a correspondence between the moduli space of rank $r$ representations of a Legendrian contact dg-algebra and a certain moduli space of constructible sheaves of microlocal rank $r$ depending upon the Legendrian.\footnote{In our case, representations are homotopic if and only if they are equal for degree reasons; the more general conjecture requires taking representations modulo homotopies.} As such, since we have stated throughout this introduction that the dg-algebras we are constructing are combinatorial models for the Legendrian contact dg-algebra associated to $\Lambda_G$, in order to test this conjecture, we need also to understand the corresponding moduli space of constructbile sheaves.
-These have a clean combinatorial description in terms of the trivalent plane graph $G$, which we now describe.
+There is a general correspondence between the moduli space of rank $r$ representations of a Legendrian contact dg-algebra and a certain moduli space of constructible sheaves of microlocal rank $r$ depending upon the Legendrian.\footnote{In our case, representations are homotopic if and only if they are equal for degree reasons; the more general conjecture requires taking representations modulo homotopies.} As such, since we have stated throughout this introduction that the dg-algebras we are constructing are combinatorial models for the Legendrian contact dg-algebra associated to $\Lambda_G$, in order to verify this correspondence, we need also to understand the corresponding moduli space of constructbile sheaves.
+See work of Shende, Treumann, Williams, and Zaslow \cite{STWZ} for a precise definition of the desired constructible sheaves of microlocal rank $r$ and Treumann and Zaslow \cite{TZ} for a description in the case $r=1$ for the case we are considering.
+From these references, one may easily deduce a clean combinatorial description of this moduli space of sheaves purely in terms of the trivalent plane graph $G$, which we now describe.

 Suppose we are given a trivalent plane graph $G$, and let $F$ be the faces of $G$.
 Consider the Grassmannian $\mathrm{Gr}(r,2r;\F)$ consisting of subspaces of $\F^{2r}$ of dimension $r$. \begin{defn} A \textbf{rank $r$ face coloring of $G$ over $\F$} is an assignment